richmahn/en_tn/deu/06/intro.md

 #### Important figures of speech in this chapter ####

 ##### Metaphors #####
 There are many metaphors in this chapter.
-These metaphors describe the greatness of the Promised Land and the wholehearted worship that is completely dedicated to Yahweh.
+These metaphors describe the greatness of the Promised Land the wholehearted worship that is completely dedicated to Yahweh.
 (See: [[rc://en/ta/man/translate/figs-metaphor]] and [[rc://en/tw/dict/bible/kt/promisedland]])

 ## Links: ##